yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 - Frequency of values: Fraction of nulls, number of distinct values, frequent values
 - Distribution of the data: Histograms describing spread of data

-One way to get statistics is to use the `ANALYZE` command or `VACCUM`.
-We can also set up the AUTO VACCUM daemon.
+One way to get statistics is to use the `ANALYZE` command or `VACUUM`.
+We can also set up the AUTO VACUUM daemon.

-- `VACCUM` reclaims some space of updated data
+- `VACUUM` reclaims some space of updated data
-- `VACCUM(FULL) [tablename]` locks tables and reclaims more space
+- `VACUUM(FULL) [tablename]` locks tables and reclaims more space
-- `VACCUM(FULL, ANALYZE) [tablename]` performs full vaccum and collects statistics
+- `VACUUM(FULL, ANALYZE) [tablename]` performs full vaccum and collects statistics

 ## Query Hints